prashantgawali/helloprashant/TREC-2013-API-Specifications.md

     -max_id 34952194402811905 -num_results 1000 -runtag lucene
 ```

+Note that the current API serves the Tweets2011 corpus and can be used for experimenting with TREC 2011 and TREC 2012 microblog topics.

 After you've cloned the `twitter-tools` repo and successfully built the project with `ant`, the above command should work.
 Note that you need three pieces of information to connect to the service:

 + `[HOSTNAME]`: the hostname serving the API